peter-sarazin/book-collection-service-node/README.md

 - controllers are in the project folder service/controllers
 - each Controller specifies which model(s) (persistance layer) is/are required.
 - models are in the project folder service/models.

+## Starting the Service
+> To start service at the command prompt type 'node service'

+You should see the following output on successfull startup:

+  Book Collection Service running on http://localhost:5000 Executing (default): SELECT 1+1 AS result database connection successful.

 ## Test Data Scenarios